-First off, can you quantify the benefit from lower raw material costs during the quarter, just in terms of maybe a percentage of the margin expansion?
-And then what are your expectations for margin expansion if the raw material environment kind of stays the same, where it's at right now?
+Yeah.
+First off, can you quantify the benefit from lower raw material cost during the quarter just in terms of maybe a percentage of the margin expansion?
+And then, what are your expectations for margin expansion if the raw material environment kind of stays the same where it's at right now?

-Sure.
-With respect to the benefit we received in the quarter with respect to raw material, just as a reminder, about 3/4 of our business moves based on published indices with resin, so it's just a lag.
-And that benefit was \$7 million in the quarter.
-In the prior year, it was actually unfavorable by \$2 million, so the year-over-year change was about a \$10 million change on that benefit.
+Okay.
+Sure, Matt.
+Good morning.
+With respect to the benefit we received in the quarter with respect to raw material, just as a reminder, about three-quarters of our business moves based on published indices with resin, so it's just a lag and that benefit was \$7 million in the quarter.
+In the prior year, it was actually unfavorable by \$2 million.
+So the year-over-year change was about a \$10 million change on that benefit.
 And I'll refer to Jon on the second part of that question.

-I would just say that obviously our ability to forward forecast where revenue resin prices are going to go is not very transparent.
-As I said in my remarks, historically those costs do correlate with oil prices.
-With oil prices going down, that might suggest some future favorability, and if that's the case, they would likely enhance our operating margin for the reasons that Mark just discussed with the ratio of contract to noncontract customers.
+I would just say, Matt, that, obviously, our ability to forward forecast where resin prices are going to go is not very transparent.
+As I said in my remarks, historically, those costs do correlate with oil prices.
+With oil prices going down, that might suggest some future favorability.
+And if that's the case, it would likely enhance our operating margins for the reasons that Mark discussed with the ratio of contract to non-contract customers.